Exit Ghost

 Exit Ghost is a 2007 novel by Philip Roth.
-It is the ninth, and last, novel featuring Nathan Zuckerman.
+It is the ninth, and last, novel featuring his character Nathan Zuckerman.

 Plot summary

 The plot centers on Zuckerman's return home to New York after eleven years in New England.
 The purpose of Zuckerman's journey, which he takes the week before the 2004 U.S. presidential election, is for him to undergo a medical procedure that might cure or reduce his incontinence.
 While in New York, Zuckerman meets Amy Bellette, whom he had last encountered during a visit to the writer E.I.
 Lonoff's house in December, 1956, as depicted in Roth's novel The Ghost Writer.
 Zuckerman also agrees to a housing swap with a young writing couple, Billy Davidoff and Jamie Logan, and quickly becomes attracted to Logan.
 In his hotel room at night, Zuckerman writes a play, He and She, composed of imagined conversations between him and Logan.

 Through Davidoff and Logan, Zuckerman meets Richard Kliman, a young, brash Harvard graduate who is working on a biography of Lonoff.
 Kliman was Logan's boyfriend in college.
 Because of Kliman's zealous interest in a potentially scandalous secret from Lonoff's adolescence, neither Zuckerman nor Bellette wants to help him complete his project.
 Zuckerman may also be motivated by his own confused feelings about Logan and Kliman.